IEEEBerkeley/hope-www/lab10.rst

 Footprint Assignment
 --------------------
-This means we're telling KiCad our parts look like physically on the board.
+We need to tell KiCad what our parts look like phyiscally on the board.
+In other words, we need to assign footprints to each symbol.

 #.
 Tools -> Assign Component Footprints.
 For each unassigned footprint, find
    the component below and assign it.